JtheDBA/Ubuntu/server/Ubuntu Server 18.04 Virtual.md

 1.  run PowerShell as Administrator
 2.  set some basic variables
 3.  create a new VM attached to the home LAN virtual switch
-4.  determine the location of the Ubuntu mini .iso and attach it to the IDE controller (replaces physical drive)
-5.  disable secure boot
+4.  disable secure boot
-6.  create virtual disks and attach to the SCSI controller (used arrays for flexibility?
+5.  create virtual disks and attach to the SCSI controller (used arrays for flexibility?
 6 vs 4 lines why not?)
+6.  determine the location of the Ubuntu mini .iso and attach it
 7.  enable dynamic memory and set minimum and maximum memory
-8.  rename the NIC created at VM creation
-9.  enable guest service interface integration services
+8.  enable guest service interface integration services
-10. start the VM
+9.  start the VM

 ```PowerShell
 $vmmPath = 'V:\Hyper-V\'